Andrew Jayamanne: Early life

-Jayamanne is the eldest of ten children born to Vincent Jayamanne and his wife Beatrice Perera.
+Jayamanne was the eldest of ten children born to Vincent Jayamanne and his wife Beatrice Perera.
 He was raised in Periyamulla in Negombo, the town on the Western sea-coast where his father was born.
 Jayamanne did his elementary studies at St. Anthony's boys' School, Dalupotha, Negombo.
-In 1955 he joined the Archdiocesan College of St.Aloysius, Colombo, with the intention of becoming a Catholic priest.
+In 1955 he joined the Archdiocesan College of St. Aloysius, Colombo, with the intention of becoming a Catholic priest.
 But due to a health condition, on doctor's advice he had to abandon his studies and engage in manual labour.

 Career beginnings

 While at college, Jayamanne's teachers recognised his love of photography and assigned him to handle the cinema and audio visual equipment in the college.
 Later he joined the Radio & Electronics Laboratory at Kotahena.

 In 1962, he joined Vijaya Film Studios and Laboratories of Cinemas Limited, at Hendala, Wattala.
 In 1962 he started his career as an assistant cameraman at the Vijaya Studios.
 As an assistant cameraman and camera-unit in-charge he worked on over 40 feature films, both domestic and international.
 This gave him the opportunity to work under many cinematographers and to study film laboratory techniques, sound studio work, film editing, production designing and production management.